Dix Mountain

 Summit

+Dix Mountain is the 6th tallest Adirondack High Peak.
+It is a steep, exposed, and serious hike that requires significant preparation.
+A successful hike of Dix Mountain involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles.
 Dix can be climbed by itself, but in many cases is combined with the rest or parts of the range.
 The Dix Range also includes Carson Peak (South Dix), Grace Peak (formally East Dix), Hough Peak, and Macomb Mountain.
-If hiking all mountains in the Dix Range, see our listing for the entire Dix Range.

 How to get there

 Elk Lake: To get there from the intersection of Route 86 and Route 73 in Lake Placid, follow Route 73 through Keene and Keene Valley.
 Continue on Route 73 to I-87.
 Merge onto the highway and continue until Exit 29 (North Hudson).
 Turn left on Blue Ridge Road and continue about 4 miles toward Newcomb, where you'll see a sign for the Elk Lake Lodge.
 Turn right here and follow this to the end of the road.
-Keep in mind, in winter, the lot at Elk Lake is closed and hikers will need to start at Clear Pond, 2-miles down the road, adding 4-miles RT to a hike.
+Keep in mind, in winter, the lot at Elk Lake is closed and hikers will need to start at Clear Pond, 2 miles down the road, adding 4 miles round trip to a hike.